isabellazy/Programming2_FinalProject/USAGE.md

 conda activate project_py
 ```
 ---
-# Gives permissions to the run_test.sh and run_test.sh
+# Gives permissions to the run_test.sh and run run_test.sh
 You can run the test and this will unzip the H1N1 zip, create a database based on the fasta file, run blast againts a H1N1 Unknow query file  and classify it.
 ```bash
 chmod +x run_test.sh